 19. Scavenger Hunt

-Yet another activity everyone should be familiar with, scavenger hunts allow employees to form bonds, work together, and most importantly, have fun.
+Yet another activity, scavenger hunts, allow employees to form bonds, work together, and have fun.

 To set up your very own office scavenger hunt: